-(2) listed professional service contracts the firm entered into;
+[(2)] listed professional service contracts the firm entered into;]

-(3) for IPAs who have audited agencies under this rule in the past, they shall have previously complied with: 2.2.2.9 NMAC, report due dates, including notifying the state auditor regarding late audit reports and 2.2.2.13 NMAC, review of audit reports and audit documentation.
+[(3)] (2) for IPAs who have audited agencies under this rule in the past, they shall have previously complied with: 2.2.2.9 NMAC, report due dates, including notifying the state auditor regarding late audit reports and 2.2.2.13 NMAC, review of audit reports and audit documentation.

-B. List of approved firms: The state auditor shall maintain a list of independent public accounting (IPA) firms that are approved and eligible to compete for audit contracts and AUP engagements with agencies.
+B. List of approved firms: The state auditor shall maintain a list of independent public accounting (IPA) firms that are approved and eligible to compete for audit contracts, [and] AUPs, and other attest engagements with agencies.
 The state auditor's list of approved firms shall be reviewed and updated on an annual basis.
-An IPA on the list of approved firms is approved to perform government audits until the list of approved firms is published for the following year; provided that the OSA may restrict firms at any time for failure to submit firm profile updates timely.
-An IPA that is included on the state auditor's list of approved firms for the first time shall be subject to an OSA quality control review of the IPA's working papers.
-This review shall be conducted as soon as the documentation completion date, as defined by AU-C Section 230, has passed (60 days after the report release date).
-The state auditor shall approve contracts only with IPA firms that have submitted a complete and correct firm profile complying with all the requirements set forth in this rule and that has been approved by the OSA.
-The OSA shall inform all IPAs whose firm profiles were submitted by the due date whether they are on the list of approved firms and shall publish the list of approved firms concurrent with notification to government agencies to begin the procurement process to obtain an IPA to conduct the agency's annual financial audit.
+An IPA on the list of approved firms is approved to perform government audits, AUPs, and other attest engagements for agencies and local public bodies until the list of approved firms is published for the following year; provided that the OSA may restrict firms at any time for failure to submit firm profile updates timely.
+An IPA that is included on the state auditor's list of approved firms for the first time [shall] may be subject to an OSA quality control review of the IPA's working papers for audits, AUPs and other attest engagements.
+This review shall be conducted as soon as the documentation completion date, as defined by AU-C Section 230, has passed (60 days after the report release date, as posted on the OSA's audit reports website).
+The state auditor shall approve contracts for audits, AUPs and other attest engagements only with IPA firms that have submitted a complete and correct firm profile complying with all the requirements set forth in this rule and that has been approved by the OSA.
+The OSA shall inform all IPAs whose firm profiles were submitted by the due date whether they are on the list of approved firms for audits, AUPs and other attest engagements and shall publish the list of approved firms concurrent with notification to government agencies to begin the procurement process to obtain an IPA to conduct the agency's annual financial audit.
+Firms that only perform non-attest engagements, or otherwise do not meet applicable requirements, shall not be included on the list of approved firms.

-C. Disqualified firms: An IPA firm shall not be included on the list of approved firms if any of the following applies to that IPA:
+C. Disqualified firms: An IPA firm shall not be included on the list of approved firms for audits, AUPs, and other attest engagements if any of the following applies to that IPA:

-- (1) the firm received a peer review rating of "failed"; - (2) the firm does not have a current New Mexico firm permit to practice; - (3) the firm profile does not include at least one certified public accountant with a current CPA certificate who has met the GAGAS CPE requirements described at Subsection A of 2.2.2.14 NMAC, to perform GAGAS audits;
+(1) the firm received a peer review rating of "failed";

+(2) the firm does not have a current New Mexico firm permit to practice;

+(3) the firm profile does not include at least one certified public accountant with a current

+CPA certificate who has met the GAGAS CPE requirements described at Subsection A of 2.2.2.14 NMAC, to perform GAGAS audits;